top of page

 Brooke Carroll, Ph.D and Jen Cort, LCSW-C

 Have you ever known an excellent teacher, one whom everyone loved (students, parents, faculty), who communicated well, facilitated a well-managed classroom, and inspired students?
 Did that teacher get promoted to a managerial position with oversight of others?
 And was the transition surprisingly bumpy?
-Being a good manager requires a set of skills that often aren’t taught or practiced in other roles.
-We move people into managerial positions because they are good at what they do- and often do not recognize that they will be required to utilize a new skill set for which they are often unprepared.
+Being a good manager requires skills that often aren’t taught or practiced in other roles.
+We move people into managerial positions because they are good at what they do- and frequently do not recognize that they will be required to utilize a new skill set for which they are often unprepared.

-5. Manage their work flow: Organize their schedules, calendars, and to-do lists to maximize their effectiveness and efficiency.
+5. Manage their workflow: Organize their schedules, calendars, and to-do lists to maximize their effectiveness and efficiency.

 6. Manage their time: Understand how and when their time is used most effectively and avoid time-traps.